 "There are things you'll learn in this course that even 10 years of trial experience won't give you."

-Law Society of BC CPD Hours: 22.5 hours (a minimum of 3 hours will involve aspects of professional responsibility and ethics, client care and relations, and/or practice management)
+Law Society of BC CPD Hours: 22.5 hours (this course will contain a minimum of 3 hours pertaining to professional responsibility and ethics, client care and relations, and/or practice management)

 The Honourable Madam Justice Catherine A. Murray — Supreme Court of BC, Vancouver

-Andrew I. Nathanson — Fasken Martineau DuMoulin LLP, Vancouver
+Andrew I. Nathanson, KC — Fasken Martineau DuMoulin LLP, Vancouver

-Registration includes a print and electronic copy of the workshop materials as well as a copy of the highly valued CLEBC book, Civil Trial Handbook — 5th Edition for FREE!
+Registration includes a print and electronic copy of the workshop materials as well as a copy of the highly valued CLEBC book, Civil Trial Handbook — Sixth Edition for FREE!